Coutj/Bluetooth_project/README.md

 (1) Press de load button to get all paired headsets.

-(2) Double click the headset name that appeared in the list and wait for the battery indicator
+(2) Double click the headset name that appeared in the list and wait for the battery indicator.